epiphyt/multisite-auto-language-switcher/readme.txt

 Multisite Auto Language Switcher uses a cookie to prevent redirect loops between languages.
 In GDPR terms, it’s a required cookie to provide the functionality of redirecting a user to its preferred language.
 It is only stored for the current session and doesn’t contain any private data.

+= Where are the settings? =

+Currently, there are no settings and Multisite Auto Language Switcher automatically redirects anyone to their preferred language defined in their browser as soon as [Multisite Language Switcher](https://wordpress.org/plugins/multisite-language-switcher/) has been configured properly.

 = Who are you, folks? =

 We are [Epiphyt](https://epiph.yt/), your friendly neighborhood WordPress plugin shop from southern Germany.